Leo Ornstein

 Leo Ornstein (born Lev Ornshteyn; Лев Орнштейн; c.
-December 11, 1895 (Note: Ornstein's exact date of birth is ambiguous, with various sources stating dates in 1892, 1893 or 1895, but official documents from 1917, 1920 and 1942 suggest a December 11, 1895, birthdate) – February 24, 2002) was an American experimental composer and pianist of the early twentieth century.
+December 11, 1895 (Note: Ornstein's exact date of birth is ambiguous, with various sources stating dates in 1892, 1893 or 1895, but official documents from 1917, 1920 and 1942 suggest December 11 1895 as his date of birth.) – February 24, 2002) was an American experimental composer and pianist of the early twentieth century.
 His performances of works by avant-garde composers and his own innovative and even shocking pieces made him a cause célèbre on both sides of the Atlantic.
 The bulk of his experimental works were written for piano.

 Ornstein was the first important composer to make extensive use of the tone cluster.
 As a pianist, he was considered a world-class talent.
 By the mid-1920s, he had walked away from his fame and soon disappeared from popular memory.
 Though he gave his last public concert before the age of forty, he continued writing music for another half-century and beyond.
 Largely forgotten for decades, he was rediscovered in the mid-1970s.
-Ornstein completed his eighth and final piano sonata in September 1990 at the age of ninety-four, making him the oldest published composer in history at the time (a mark since passed by Elliott Carter).
+Ornstein completed his eighth and final piano sonata in September 1990 at the age of at least ninety-four, making him the oldest published composer in history at the time (a mark since passed by Elliott Carter).

 Early life

 Ornstein was born in Kremenchug, Poltava Governorate, Russian Empire (today part of Ukraine).
 He grew up in a musical environment—his father was a Jewish cantor (Hazzan), while a violinist uncle encouraged the young boy's studies.
 Ornstein was recognized early on as a prodigy on the piano; in 1902, when the celebrated Polish pianist Josef Hofmann visited Kremenchuk, he heard the six-year-old Ornstein perform.
 Hofmann gave him a letter of recommendation to the highly regarded Saint Petersburg Conservatory.
 Soon after, Ornstein was accepted as a pupil at the Imperial School of Music in Kiev, then headed by Vladimir Puchalsky.
 A death in the family forced Ornstein's return home.
 In 1903, Ossip Gabrilowitsch heard him play and recommended him to the Moscow Conservatory.
 In 1904, the nine-year-old Ornstein auditioned for and was accepted by the St. Petersburg school.
 There he studied composition with Alexander Glazunov and piano with Anna Yesipova.

 By the age of eleven, Ornstein was earning his way by coaching opera singers.
 To escape the pogroms incited by the nationalist and antisemitic organisation Union of the Russian People, the family emigrated to the United States on February 24, 1906, exactly ninety-six years before his death.
 They settled in New York's Lower East Side, and Ornstein enrolled in the Institute of Musical Art—predecessor to the Juilliard School—where he studied piano with Bertha Feiring Tapper.
 In 1911, he made a well-received New York debut with pieces by Bach, Beethoven, Chopin, and Schumann.
 Recordings two years later of works by Chopin, Grieg, and Poldini demonstrate, according to music historian Michael Broyles, "a pianist of sensitivity, prodigious technical ability, and artistic maturity."